Solliz - Agency for Your Home Solutions - UI Concept Design

 Board for freelance & contract work

-You go above and beyond to design your clients' homes, and we do the same for yours.
+You go above and beyond to design your clients' homes, and I do the same for yours.

-Here is our concept of a website for an interior/exterior design company, donning clean and minimal layout, modern design, and intuitive user flow.
-As a design agency, you rely on showcasing your previous projects, which is why the concept design incorporates large, eye-catching photography and video.
+Here is my concept of a website for an interior/exterior design company, donning clean and minimal layout, modern design, and intuitive user flow.